 - 12.23 It is common for parent companies or group service companies to provide certain routine services to related parties.
-These services are usually: - (a) Related to activities that support the group's main business; - (b) Different from the main activities by which the group derives its income: - (c) Not intended to be carried out for profit but may be required for the effective functioning of the group; and - (d) Centralised within the parent or group service company for business convenience and efficiency reasons. - 12.24 Annex C shows a list of routine support services that are commonly provided on an intra-group basis across many industries. - 12.25 Strictly, taxpayers should perform a proper transfer pricing analysis to determine the arm's length remuneration for performing such routine support services.
-However, doing so for every type of service would greatly increase administrative and compliance burdens for the taxpayers.
+These services are usually: - (a) Related to activities that support the group's main business; - (b) Different from the main activities by which the group derives its income; - (c) Not intended to be carried out for profit but may be required for the effective functioning of the group; and - (d) Centralised within the parent or group service company for business convenience and efficiency reasons. - 12.24 Annex C shows a list of routine support services that are commonly provided on an intra-group basis across many industries.
+This list of routine support services is specified in the TP Documentation Rules. - 12.25 Strictly, taxpayers should perform a proper transfer pricing analysis to determine the arm's length remuneration for performing such routine support services.
+However, doing so could greatly increase administrative and compliance burdens for the taxpayers.
 It would also increase IRAS' administrative costs to evaluate them.